 Allergies/sensitivities, Amenorrhoea, Anaemia, Autoimmune disease, Blood in the Urine, Chronic fatigue syndrome, Convalescence, Exhaustion, Menstrual irregularity, Metrorrhagia.

-Chinese research has shown Rehmannia to be a very important liver- protective herb, preventing poisoning and liver damage.
+Chinese research has shown Rehmannia to be an essential liver-protective herb, preventing poisoning and liver damage.
 Clinical trials in China have demonstrated that it is effective in treating hepatitis.

 High Blood-pressure, Cholesterol.

-Trials have indicated that rehmannia lowers blood pressure and cholesterol levels.
-In addition, its ability to reduce fevers may make it useful for rheumatoid arthritis.
+Trials have indicated that Rehmannia lowers blood pressure and cholesterol levels.
+Also, its ability to reduce fevers may make it useful for rheumatoid arthritis.

 Rehmannia is a traditional and valuable tonic for old age.
 It is considered to help prevent senility.